gbrlfaria/rune-breaker/README.md

 </p>

 #### Generating the output
-After finding the positions, the program should generate an output.
+After finding the positions of the arrows, the program should generate an output.
 To do so, it first crops a region around the center of each arrow.
 The dimension of the cropped area is 60×60, which is just enough to fit an arrow.
 See the results in the next figure.

 ![Preprocessing output](./docs/output.png)